knpuniversity/behat/knpu/behat.md

 Every line in here is called a "step".
 And the function that a step connects to is called a "step definition".
 This is important in helping you understand Behat's documentation.

+Oh, and the 4 feature lines above: those aren't parsed by Behat.
+We only write those to go through the exercise of thinking about our business value.

 Now, you see in our test it says "5 steps (5 passed)", which means that each step could fail.
 The rule is really simple, if the definition function for a step throws an exception, it's a failure.
 If there's no exception it passes.

-Head back to the step that looks for the "hammond" file and add the number 2 to the end of the file name.
+Head back to the step that looks for the "hammond" file and add the number 2 to the end of the file name so it fails.
 Running the scenario in our terminal now shows us 4 steps passed and 1 failed.